19th International Collage Exhibition and ExchangeImages © Dale Copeland

 ($40 for New Zealand addresses.)

-Just use PayPal or a cheque/check (made out to Dale Copeland) or cash, please nothing fancy like bank drafts or money orders.
+Just use cash or PayPal or a cheque/check in your own currency (made out to Dale Copeland), please nothing fancy like bank drafts or money orders.

 (PayPal button below if you like, or use your own PayPal access and send to firstname.lastname@example.org )